python/typing_extensions/CONTRIBUTING.md

 ## Development version
 After a release the version is increased once in [pyproject.toml](/pyproject.toml) and appended with a `.dev` suffix, e.g. `4.0.1.dev`.
-Further subsequent updates, i.e. to `.dev2`, are not planned between releases.
+Further subsequent updates are not planned between releases.

 # Type stubs